The Protesters Falls walk in Nightcap National Park is a great inland alternative to exploring the beautiful coastline of northern New South Wales.

 - Magnificent Protesters Waterfall

-Positioned within the ranges of the Nightcap National Park, the Protesters Falls walking track provides a therapeutic short walk for nature enthusiasts and wild swimming seekers alike.
-The waterfall gets its name from the Terania creek protests of the late 1970’s which saved the forest from development.
+Positioned within the ranges of the Nightcap National Park, the Protesters Falls walking track provides a therapeutic short walk for nature enthusiasts.
+The waterfall gets its name from the Terania creek protests of the late 1970’s which saved the forest from development – one of the first successful anti-logging protests.

 This walk spans a pleasant 1.4km and takes less than half an hour each way.
 From the carpark you will find the entry to the walking track which begins with a boardwalk.
 As you traverse through the track you will begin to appreciate the diverse flora and fauna of the area.
 Subtropical palms soon give way to gigantic yellow carabeen.